Babesia: Prevention in animals

 In 1906, efforts were made to eradicate the tick vector of bovine babesiosis in the United States.
-This eradication was recorded as being successfully completed four decades later.
+This eradication was recorded as being successfully completed.
+The disease was eradicated from the United States by 1943, except for a permanent quarantine area along the Texas/Mexico border, where cattle fever ticks are still found.

 Effective control can be achieved by vaccination with live attenuated phenotypes of the parasite.
 The vaccines have a number of drawbacks, so better, safer vaccines are still being researched.

 In recent years, a number of parasite proteins with immunogenic potential have been discovered.
 Through polymerase chain reaction, genetic sequencing, and bioinformatics analysis of the genes, a high degree of conservation (98–100%) was found among Brazilian isolates of B. bovis and the T2Bo isolate.
 Thus, these genes are considered for inclusion in a recombinant cocktail vaccine for cattle babesiosis caused by B. bovis.

 Prevention in humans

 The most effective public health measure for Babesia is to avoid tick exposure.
 This can be through personal prevention such as avoiding tick-infested areas (especially during high tick season between May and September), remaining covered with light clothing, searching for ticks after being outdoors, and removing discovered ticks from the skin.
 Other measures include applying DEET, a common repellent that is effective against ticks and insects.
 (For people who react adversely to DEET, alternative insect repellents should be used.)
 On a state level, if health departments are particularly motivated, tick elimination is a possibility.
 In 1906, efforts were made to eradicate the tick vector of the bovine disease form of babesiosis in the United States.
 This eradication was recorded as being successfully completed four decades later.

-Complete eradication through vector control would be a long-term project, which would significantly reduce the prevalence of both babesiosis and Lyme disease, but, as public health departments are often short on funding, preventive measures are more recommended.
+Complete eradication through vector control would be a long-term project, which would significantly reduce the prevalence of both babesiosis and Lyme disease, but as public health departments are often short on funding, preventive measures are more recommended.

 Due to the relatively low prevalence of the human disease and the presence of several reservoirs, babesiosis has not been a candidate for vaccines.

-In regions where ticks of domestic animals are routinely controlled with chemical acaricides to reduce incidence of infection with B. bovis and B. bigemina, the risk to humans from these parasites will be reduced.
+In regions where ticks of domestic animals are routinely controlled with chemical acaricides to reduce incidence of infection with B. bovis and B. bigemina, the risk to humans from these parasites is reduced.